dandevri/learn-node/notes.md

 Before we even hit routers, express is going to check the url's.
 And check if anything posted something.
 That's middleware.

 * req; information from client
-* res; information to send data backS
+* res; information to send data back
 * res.query; query parameters

 ## 2.2 - Templating